Kieron van Wyk: Amateur career

-On April 23, 2024, van Wyk won his second CAA Championship title by shooting 13 under par, once again tying the conference's tournament record.
+On 23 April 2024, van Wyk won his second CAA Championship title by shooting 13 under par, once again tying the conference's tournament record.
 He finished 50th individually at the NCAA Regional in West Lafayette, Indiana.
-On October 27, 2024, van Wyk won the White Sands Bahamas Men’s Golf Invitational after finishing 21 strokes under par, a new tournament record, resulting in an invitation to the 2025 Puerto Rico Open.
+On 27 October 2024, van Wyk won the White Sands Bahamas Men’s Golf Invitational after finishing 21 strokes under par, a new tournament record, resulting in an invitation to the 2025 Puerto Rico Open.

-On January 26, 2025, van Wyk debuted on the APGA Tour and won the Farmers Insurance Invitational at the historic Torrey Pines Golf Course, making him the first amateur to win an APGA event since the tour's creation in 2010. van Wyk made his PGA Tour debut in the 2025 Puerto Rico Open at the Grand Reserve Golf Club in Rio Grande, having earned a spot through winning the 2024 White Sands Bahamas Invitational.
+On 26 January 2025, van Wyk debuted on the APGA Tour and won the Farmers Insurance Invitational at the historic Torrey Pines Golf Course, making him the first amateur to win an APGA event since the tour's creation in 2010. van Wyk made his PGA Tour debut in the 2025 Puerto Rico Open at the Grand Reserve Golf Club in Rio Grande, having earned a spot through winning the 2024 White Sands Bahamas Invitational.
 He made the cut, and despite entering the final day of play in second place, finished tied for fourth place overall.
 After finishing in the top 10 of the Puerto Rico open, van Wyk was invited to his second PGA Tour event, the 2025 Valspar Championship, where he missed the cut.
-On March 25, 2025, van Wyk won the Hootie at Bulls Bay Invitational.
+On 25 March 2025, van Wyk won the Hootie at Bulls Bay Invitational.

-After shooting -1 par for a 12th place individually at the NCAA Regional in Auburn, Alabama, and finishing the season ranked No. 27 among collegiate golfers, van Wyk became the first player in history to be named CAA Player of the Year three separate times.
+After shooting one-under-par for a 12th place individually at the NCAA Regional in Auburn, Alabama, and finishing the season ranked No. 27 among collegiate golfers, van Wyk became the first player in history to be named CAA Player of the Year three separate times.
 He was also named to the All-American Third Team by the GCAA, making him the first All-American golfer in program history.